extreal-dev/Extreal.SampleApp.Holiday/Assets/Holiday.PerformanceTest/README.md

   builder.RegisterComponent(voiceChatClient);
   ````
 ### 6. Build Settings
-- WebGL
+- All Platform
-  - Development Build` is off.
-  - `Code Optimization` is set to `Shorter Build Time
+  - It is recommended to turn on Development Build to reduce build time.
 - Windows Dedicated Server (load client)
   - Change Project Settings > Player > Other Settings > Optimization > Managed Stripping Level to "Minimal".
-  - It is recommended to turn on Development Build to reduce build time.

 ## Perform performance test
 #### Modify parameters in the load client start batch file